Clinical Studies on the hCG Diet

 A more recent placebo-controlled, double-blind study was conducted using an Oral formulation of HCG by Dr. Daniel Oscar Belluscio, M.D., Dr. Leonor Ripamonte, M.D and Dr. Marcelo Wolansky Ph.D:

 This study concluded:

 “1) Female obese volunteers participating in a double blind study, and submitted to the administration of an oral presentation of hCG plus a VLCD, decreased specific body circumferences and skinfold thickness from conspicuous body areas more efficiently than Placebo+VLCD -treated subjects.
-Since a significant fat proportion from total body fat is subcutaneously located (50 to 65 percent, depending on sex and fat distribution), this hCG metabolic activity would result in a reduction of the total body fat mass, the main cause for obesity.
-We suggested that the combination of a VLCD and oral hCG could not only trigger clinically significant changes in subcutaneous fat stores but simultaneously decrease body weight and modelate body contour.
+Since a significant fat proportion from total body fat is subcutaneously located (50 to 65 percent, depending on sex and fat distribution), this hCG metabolic activity would result in a reduction of the total body fat mass, the main cause of obesity.
+We suggested that the combination of a VLCD and oral hCG could not only trigger clinically significant changes in subcutaneous fat stores but simultaneously decrease body weight and moderate body contour.

 2) hCG oral administration proved to be a safe and effective procedure on obese treated volunteers.
 No side effects were observed in the course of the study.
 There are no reports in the literature regarding this administration route to compare our findings.

-3) Compared to placebo treated subjects, volunteers managed with an oral administration of hCG coped more efficiently with daily irritating situations, were in a better mood, and handled home conflicts without stepping up family discussions.
+3) Compared to placebo-treated subjects, volunteers managed with an oral administration of hCG coped more efficiently with daily irritating situations were in a better mood and handled home conflicts without stepping up family discussions.
 This study appears to contradict former conclusions on the issue of hCG and obesity.
 We attribute those differences to a different approach, including variables not assessed in former publications.“